10 min read

 Understanding what goes onto your skin is the first step toward better results.
 The effectiveness of this treatment lies in its three active components working in synergy.
 Unlike basic silicone sheets or simple moisturizers, this gel addresses the biological activity within the scar tissue itself.

-• Heparin: While often known as a blood thinner, topically it softens the collagen structure.
+- Heparin: While often known as a blood thinner, topically it softens the collagen structure.
 It also helps hydrate the tissue and reduces the swelling that often accompanies new scars.
+A 2009 randomized controlled trial published in the Journal of the European Academy of Dermatology and Venereology confirmed heparinβs role in improving scar elasticity.

 Types of Scars That Benefit Most